nrfconnect/sdk-nrf/doc/nrf/ug_multi_image.rst

    -Dmcuboot_CONF_FILE=prj_a.conf \
    -DCONF_FILE=app_prj.conf

-You can make a project pass Kconfig configuration files and fragments to child images by placing them in the :file:`child_image` folder in the application source directory.
+You can make a project pass Kconfig configuration files, fragments, and device tree overlays to child images by placing them in the :file:`child_image` folder in the application source directory.
 The listing below describes how to leverage this functionality, where ``ACI_NAME`` is the name of the child image to which the configuration will be applied.

 .. literalinclude:: ../../cmake/multi_image.cmake